njd2-desmond/igp-repo/README.md

 Chatbot development IMPORTANT NOTE:
-API KEYS SHOULD NOT BE HARCODED INTO PUBLICLY DEPLOYED CODE -- API keys should be retrieved by load_dotenv and os.getenv -- API keys should be added to env files (there is one in the chatbot folder) - env files do not get added to git, since they are added to the .gitignore file -- inside main project folder 18/03/25 (see this line; .env.local)
+API KEYS SHOULD NOT BE HARCODED INTO PUBLICLY DEPLOYED CODE -- API keys should be retrieved by load_dotenv and os.getenv -- API keys should be added to env files (there is one in the chatbot folder in older branches and in the newest branch the .env file is in the root upf_backend folder) - env files should not get added to git, since they are added to the .gitignore file -- inside main project folder 18/03/25 (see this line; .env.local)
 -- Alice update 2/5/2025 - .env file now moved into root upf_backend folder

 to run postgresql: (ADD NON MAC VERSION)